 So, what things make up Art Deco?
 We can summarize them this way:

-Egyptian elements + Hollywood’s dramatic traits + Products of mechanization + Elements of world travel = Art Deco Style
+Egyptian elements + Hollywood’s dramatic traits and elements + Products of mechanization + Elements of world travel = Art Deco Style

 Now that we have the contributors and an overview of what each brought to the table, let’s pick them apart some more.